Tulip: Tulip festivals

 Tulip festivals are held around the world, for example in the Netherlands and Spalding, England.
 There is also a popular festival in Morges, Switzerland.
 Every spring, there are tulip festivals in North America, including the Tulip Time Festival in Holland, Michigan, the Skagit Valley Tulip Festival in Skagit Valley, Washington, the Tulip Time Festival in Orange City and Pella, Iowa, and the Canadian Tulip Festival in Ottawa, Ontario, Canada.
 Tulips are also popular in Australia and several festivals are held in September and October, during the Southern Hemisphere's spring.
-The Indira Gandhi Memorial Tulip Garden hosts an annual tulip festival which draws huge attention and has an attendance of over 200,000.
+The Indira Gandhi Memorial Tulip Garden in India hosts an annual tulip festival which draws huge attention and has an attendance of over 200,000.